FAQEED penaltiesEU

 Question 2

-The second evidence file is performance of the chosen route.
+Then show performance of the chosen route.
 For the 85 TJ route, keep the certified energy management system scope and independent certification evidence.
-For the 10 TJ audit route, keep the audit evidence, the concrete and feasible action plan based on audit recommendations, the management submission record, and the annual-report or public-availability handling for the action plan and recommendation implementation rate.
+For the 10 TJ audit route, keep the audit evidence, action plan based on recommendations, management submission, and annual-report and public-availability handling for the action plan and implementation rate.
+These records support the factual response; they do not guarantee that an authority will find compliance.

 • Three-year energy-consumption calculation by energy carrier, including source data and the enterprise boundary used for the national filing.